SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

     }
     ```

-1. Verify that you have applied all changes correctly by running the following command:
+1. Verify that you've applied all changes correctly by running the following command:

     ```sh
     gulp serve